Hanna Marcussen: Career

 From 2014 to 2015, she was the manager of Bergfald Environmental Advisors.

-In 2015, however, she was appointed as the City Commissioner of Urban Planning in the new city government of Raymond Johansen.
+In 2015, she was appointed as the City Commissioner of Urban Planning in the new city government of Raymond Johansen.

-Following Lan Marie Berg’s resignation following a confidence vote against her, Marcussen succeeded her in an interim capacity as commissioner for transport and the environment, before the new cabinet was presented on 24 June 2021.
+Following Lan Marie Berg's resignation following a confidence vote against her, Marcussen succeeded her in an interim capacity as commissioner for transport and the environment, before the new cabinet was presented on 24 June 2021.
 Marcussen was then succeeded by Sirin Hellvin Stav.

+In 2022, Marcussen announced that she would not seek re-election at the 2023 local elections.
+She went on parental leave in May 2023, and Arild Hermstad assumed her duties until after the election.

 Education

 Marcussen is a qualified archaeologist from the University of Oslo.